Mo7ammedFarahat/BioinformaticsWorkshop-Jan25/Day2.md

 ```

 ### Matrices

-A matrix is a two-dimensional array where each element has the same data type.
-You can create matrices using the `matrix()` function, specifying the number of rows and columns.
+A matrix is a two-dimensional array, where each element has the same data type.

 ```R
 matrix <- matrix(1:6, nrow=2, ncol=3)